The Billing Event type defines whether Facebook's invoicing is based on each impression served, or each action taken.

-- When paying per action (also known as CPA bidding), Facebook guarantees that the cost per action for you equals your Bid Amount.
-However, using this option requires higher minimum daily budgets, and using it on a budget-constrained Campaign may result in uneven pacing.
-Paying per action is best suited for Campaigns that are bid-constrained rather than budget-constrained.
+- When paying per action (also known as CPA bidding), Facebook guarantees that the cost per action for you equals your bid amount.
+However, using this option requires higher minimum daily budgets, and using it on a budget-constrained campaign may result in uneven pacing.
+Paying per action is best suited for campaigns that are bid-constrained rather than budget-constrained.

 - When paying per action, you are moving that risk to Facebook, but in exchange they give you slightly lower delivery volume as they are now more careful on how much you are paying in auction.
-Paying per action can also result in non-delivery if Facebook is not getting any actions early in the campaign (this is risk management in their end).
+Paying per action can also result in non-delivery if Facebook is not getting any actions early in the campaign (this is risk management on their end).

 Note that in both cases, the costs per action will dependent on the given Conversion Window.